5 Facts about Aujeszky's disease

 Because no sooner had I tied my darling to her leash and walked on with her for a bit, than she started tugging: about two meters away to the right I saw a carrion of a forest animal...!

-That very evening I started thinking about the Pseudo rage to research.
+That very evening I started to think about the Pseudo rage to research.
 What I learned about it, I would like to share with you.

-We both still love to go to the forest.
+In the forest we both still very much like to go.
 But this time also accompanies us the pre-view 😉

 What is pseudo-rage?